 - They have a fear of being labelled ‘too easy’ if she goes up to you and says ‘Your face, I like it, lets bang!’

 While no well-adjusted guy should have a problem with a woman directly approaching him, if you complain about it when she doesn’t, you are missing the point.
-The dance.
-The tact.
-The game.
-Thus learning about it can open up a whole load more dating opportunities for you.
+So learning about it can open up a whole load more dating opportunities for you.

 Which is why we consulted Heidi Gee, a professional sexologist, to get the low down on what kind of responses one should look out for when talking to a potential romantic partner.
 Need to differentiate banter from a flirtatious cue?
 Need to check if she’s still interested at all?
 Look no further.

 But first: the bad news.
 Women can also be subtle about rejection.
 If you suspect this might apply to you, Heidi says a good litmus test is the intensity of their enthusiasm.
 For example, if you match with a woman on Tinder but throughout the course of the conversation she goes off you, she will most likely, “Ghost or respond with one-word answers.”

 On the other hand, if they are genuinely interested, “There can be many hints given.”
 According to Heidi, “The biggest ones are when a woman is responding to your texts regularly, the conversation is flowing and there is banter.”

 “Another hint is when she initiates the contact and it’s not just one-sided—e.g. spontaneous text messages checking in or asking how you are doing.”

 Of course, there is also a third possibility, the notorious “grey zone,” in which Heidi advises you tread (type?) carefully.
 While you don’t want to write off a potential connection, if you are unsure of someone’s level of interest, you also don’t want to be a pest.